farcasterxyz/docs/docs/auth-kit/hooks/use-sign-in-message.md

 # `useSignInMessage`

-Hook for reading the Sign in With Farcaster message and signature used to authenticate the user.
+Hook for reading the Sign In With Farcaster message and signature used to authenticate the user.

 If you're providing the message and signature to a backend API, you may want to use this hook.